-It is imperative to have regular access to a reliable computer with Internet connectivity through Google Chrome or Firefox rather than Internet Explorer or Safari.
+Students are expected to use a computer (desktop/laptop) with hardware and software that meet minimum standards as well as possess the needed technical skills.
+Internet connectivity should be through Google Chrome or Firefox rather than Internet Explorer or Safari.

-The following are the necessary minimum standards for equipment and software:
+The following are the necessary minimum hardware and software requirements:

 - 1.6 GHZ or Faster Multi-core processor (AMD or Intel)

-- 4 GB of Memory
+- 8 GB of RAM (Memory)

-- 25 GB of free Hard Disk Space
+- 64 GB of free Drive Storage Space

 - Higher Resolution Monitor, 16-bit color

-- High Speed Internet Service (5 Mbps download speed)
+- High Speed Internet Service (10 Mbps download speed)

 - Webcam with microphone

-- Headset with microphone recommended for interactivity in BlueJeans sessions
+- Headset with microphone recommended for video conferencing BlueJeans sessions